Vamsi-pentela/random-password-generator/README.md

-# random-password-generator using html,css and js
+# created a random-password-generator using html,css and js